 The Swiss authorities online

-Any member of the Swiss electorate can launch a popular initiative to demand an amendment to the Federal Constitution (of one or more articles or paragraphs).
-If the initiative is successful and is not subsequently retracted, the amendment to the Constitution will be put to the popular vote and needs to be approved by a majority of the electorate and the cantons (a ‘double majority’) in order to be made.
+Any member of the Swiss electorate can launch a specifically worded popular initiative or make a general proposal to require a partial revision of the Federal Constitution (of one or more articles or paragraphs); a general proposal can be made to require a total revision.
+One hundred thousand eligible voters must provide their signature in support of the request within 18 months for the initiative to go ahead.
+If the initiative is successful and is not subsequently withdrawn by the initiative committee, the amendment to the Constitution is put to the popular vote and needs to be approved by a majority of the electorate and the cantons (a ‘double majority’) in order to be made.

-If the initiative (or the direct counter-proposal) is approved at the ballot box, in most cases parliament then has to draw up legislation on the basis of the amended article or articles in the Constitution.
+If the initiative (or the direct counter-proposal) is approved at the ballot box, in most cases Parliament then has to draw up legislation on the basis of the amended article or articles in the Constitution.
+If an indirect counter-proposal is made, the initiative committee may choose to withdraw the initiative on the proviso that the indirect counter-proposal will come into force as long as no referendum is launched or rejected in a popular vote (no majority of the cantonal vote is required in this case).

-At federal level, you can only launch a popular initiative to request an amendment to the Constitution and not the revision or introduction of a new federal law.
-However, a request to amend a law, which is called a ‘legislative initiative’, is permitted in several cantons (see below).
+At federal level, you can launch a popular initiative to request an amendment to the Constitution but not the revision or introduction of a new federal law.

 A popular initiative can be launched by all members of the Swiss electorate – including Swiss living abroad.